IntroSems quarters and schedules subject to change--check back often. Go to Re-Approaching Stanford for weekly updates on Academic Year 2020-21.

 City, Space, Literature

 What is the history of cafe culture in Zagreb?
-How’s the walkability in Bloomington?
+How walkable is Bloomington?
 What’s the social significance of doormen in New York City?
 How do the airports in Accra, London, and Hanoi impact urban spatial morphology?
-How do city details such as these facilitate or impede social relations?
+And how do city details such as these facilitate or impede social relations?

 This seminar presents a tour of various cities and perspectives through literature and film as a way of thinking about space, representation, cosmopolitanism, and the urban experience across time and geography.
-These ideas will be explored through films such as The Bourne Identity and Black Panther as well as in the writings of Arthur Conan Doyle, Walter Mosley, Virginia Woolf, Samuel Beckett, Naguib Mahfouz, Fiston Mwanza Mujila, Karen Tei Yamashita, Colm Toibin, and Mohsin Hamid, among others.
+These ideas will be explored through films such as The Bourne Identity, Matrix Reloaded, and Black Panther as well as in the writings of Arthur Conan Doyle, Walter Mosley, Virginia Woolf, Naguib Mahfouz, Fiston Mwanza Mujila, James Baldwin, F. Scott Fitzgerald, Willa Cather, and various others.

-We may raise questions such as: How does 1940s and 1950s Los Angeles, and Watts specifically, shape Easy Rawlins' experiences as an African-American detective in Walter Moseley's detective novels and how does that compare to Sherlock Holmes' experiences of 1890s London?
-What does Colm Toibin's Brooklyn reveal about 19th-century Irish immigration to New York and the East Coast and how might we contrast this with Chinese migration to San Francisco and the West Coast during the same period?
+We will raise questions such as: How does 1940s and 1950s Los Angeles, and Watts specifically, shape Easy Rawlins' experiences as an African-American detective in Walter Moseley's detective novels and how does that compare to Sherlock Holmes' experiences of 1890s London?
+What does Fitzgerald’s The Great Gatsby tell us about Jazz Age New York and how might we contrast this with Chinese migration to San Francisco and the West Coast during the same period?
 Why does Usain Bolt run differently than Jason Bourne in the Bourne films?
 In what ways does the practice of parkour tell us something about the design of cities as a series of impediments that need to be overcome?

-We will explore cities and the films and novels that represent them as a way to illuminate the cities you are familiar with, in your own life experience.
-There will be a combination of in-class discussions and observational walking tours of Stanford, Palo Alto, and parts of San Francisco.
-The written assignments for this seminar will be structured to give you incremental skills in critically describing the places you are exposed to in literary texts and then apply them to an exploration of the cities that resonate with you.
-The final project asks you to align spatial concepts learned in class to an interdisciplinary project of your choice that situates your own experience of cities.
+We will explore cities and the films and novels that represent them as a way to illuminate the cities we are all familiar with, and in your own life experience.
+There will be a combination of in-class discussions and observational vignettes from Stanford, Palo Alto, and San Francisco, as well as the discussion of spatial concepts such as chronotopes, heterotopias, and spatial traversal, among others.
+The written assignments for this seminar will be structured to give students incremental skills in critically describing the fictional places you are exposed to in literary texts and then apply them to an exploration of the cities that resonate with you.
+The final project asks you to align spatial concepts learned in class to an interdisciplinary project of your own choice that draws on your own personal experience of cities.